 - Secure fixed interest rate– One of the biggest advantages of the FHA loan is the option of paying a fixed 15 or 30 year rate of interest.
 Compared to other traditional loans where the interests vary, the interest rate remains the same for the entire course of the loan.
 This period is usually for 30 years.
 Due to this provision, the borrower can plan out his fixed monthly installment in advance.

 - Minimal down payment – The Federal government insures or backs FHA loans, therefore the borrower /applicant incurs very minimal charges during the process.
 FHA loans require a minimum 3.5% investment from the borrower.
 The loan does allow for the home seller to pay all closing costs, up to 6% which is generally enough to cover just about any home purchase.

 - Easy to qualify – Prequalifying for a Georgia FHA loan is one of the simplest.
-Since it is the FHA that insures your house loan, the lenders and banks make it easy for anyone to qualify that meets the basic requirements.
+Since it is the FHA that insures your house loan, the lenders and banks make it easy for anyone to qualify that meet the basic requirements.
 The main components of qualifying are credit and income/employment.

 - Adjustable Rate Option – The FHA loan came into being keeping in mind the tight budget constraints of first-time homeowners.
 For this reason, the FHA has an adjustable-rate house loan, which entails a very low monthly payment and curiosity rate.

 - There are no cash reserves required – Compared to most conventional loan programs, which make the Georgia FHA mortgage loan a very enticing option for Georgia first-time homeowners that have little money saved up.